 As such, accounting for construction industry involves monitoring of different categories of costs such as cost involved in tools and equipment, delivery of materials to the job site, clearing of excess material when a job is completed etc.

 Construction companies need to have a grasp of the basics of construction accounting to enable them in tracking the expenses accurately thereby resulting in improved profits, better management of their cash flows and to increase their bottom line.
+Accounting for construction can become a very major aspect for any business and assistance is often required.

 In addition, a number of indirect costs are also charged to construction projects (such as supervision, equipment rentals, insurance etc.) and revenue generated under the contract may be based on the completed contract method.